collin80/GEVCU/website/README.txt

 6. Click "Save" and point it to website.img

 At this point you upload the image to the GEVCU using http://192.168.3.10/ichip and power cycle the GEVCU to have it activated.

+What about the "WEB-INF" folder?

+If you are developing the website and want to test it locally with an Apache Tomcat server, just deploy the contents of website/src to your webapps directory and copy the WEB-INF folder also there.
+This way Tomcat recognizes the webapp and also uses a filter to replace the placeholders in certain .js files with meaningful data.
+The WEB-INF folder is deliberately not included in the website/src folder because the ichip packaging tool would pick-up all its files too and the website would become bigger than 256kB.